orzechowskid/duomacs/README.md

 ## What is it

-it's emacs for people new to emacs.  a set of config files which aim to bring extra consistency, familiarity, and discoverability to the stock emacs experience.
+it's emacs for people new to emacs.  an opinionated set of config files which aim to bring extra consistency, familiarity, and discoverability to the stock emacs experience.

 ### What is it really